 The collection will be co-designed by Stuart Vevers, the creative director at Coach.
 It will feature ready-to-wear, handbags, leather goods and other accessories.
 Based on Selena’s edgy, yet feminine aesthetic, we are thinking this collection will be a grungy girly girl’s dream.
 Set to be released in spring we are picturing edgy biker jackets, feminine florals, combat boots and a meld of minimal and extravagant accessories.

 3. Zara Launches Online Australian Store

 Australians can finally shop Zara online after the fast fashion giant launched its Australian online store this week.
-The European retailer announced its plans for the new digital space in typically low key Zara fashion.
+The European retailer announced its plans for the new digital space in typically low-key Zara fashion.
 Updating its Australian URL website and including a single message, “Dear Australia, shop online March 14.”
-Austalia’s have been eagerly awaiting its launch since, and this week that day finally arrived.
+Austalia has been eagerly awaiting its launch since, and this week that day finally arrived.

 4. Donatella Versace Ditches Fur

 Donatella Versace has pledged that it will be faux fur only from now on for the designer label.
 The veteran fashion designer stated, “Fur?
 I’m out of that.
 I don’t want to kill animals to make fashion.
 It doesn’t feel right,” in an interview with The Economist’s 1843 magazine.
 She is the latest in the line of high-end fashion designers to drop the fabric, such as Armani in 2016, Gucci and Michael Kors last year, and Furla this year.
 Stella McCartney and Calvin Klein also no longer feature fur on their runways or in their designs.